sitionix/forge-it/README.md

 - Use `forgeit.postgresql().get(Entity.class)` to verify rows (`getAll()`, `getById(id)`)
   and `DbGraphResult` to assert on freshly persisted entities.
 When the same contract is invoked multiple times, `entity(contract)` returns the most recently stored one;
   use labels on the invocation to retrieve a specific instance.
+Use `dependsOnOptional(...)` for nullable relationships.
 - Transaction boundaries for graph execution are controlled by `tx-policy` (`REQUIRES_NEW` by default).
 Choose `MANDATORY` if you want to reuse an outer `@Transactional` block.